'Little Miss Nobody' identified over 60 years later with DNA – KION546

 ‘Little Miss Nobody’ identified over 60 years later with DNA

-PRESCOTT, Ariz.
-(AP) — “Little Miss Nobody” finally has a name.
+PHOENIX (AP) — “Little Miss Nobody” finally has a name.
 The Yavapai County Sheriff’s office said Tuesday a little girl whose burned remains were found more than 60 years ago in a remote area of Arizona was 4-year-old Sharon Lee Gallegos of New Mexico.
-Her partially buried remains were located in a wash July 31, 1960.
-Her age was then estimated at 3 to 6 years old.
+Her partially buried remains were located in a desert wash July 31, 1960.
 The Prescott community in central-north Arizona paid for a funeral.
 The sheriff’s office and a Texas DNA company recently raised $4,000 for specialized testing to finally identify her.
 Authorities say they do not know who took and killed the child.